Quick Answers: Register a Branch of a Foreign Company in Kenya

 Practical advice: if a client asks “what is the total cost?”, request the parent company certificate, constitution/M&A, director list, country of incorporation and local representative position first.
 The BRS filing fee is clear; the supporting-document cost depends on the document source country.

-Requirements for Registration of a Branch of a Foreign Company in Kenya
+Requirements for Foreign Company Registration in Kenya

 The documents below should be prepared before filing.
 Exact upload labels can change on BRS/eCitizen, but the following checklist reflects the documents normally needed for a strong filing.